 OSHA regulations encourages employers to offer Safety Manuals in Spanish, wherever Spanish-speaking employees are employed.

-English to Spanish Raleigh can quickly and accurately translate all of your company’s Employee Safety Manuals and other documents, ensuring you stay up-to-date with regulations and prevent workplace accidents from occurring.
+English to Spanish Raleigh can quickly and accurately translate all of your company’s Employee Safety Manuals and other documents, ensuring you stay up-to-date with regulations, protecting hispanic employees from experiencing workplace accidents from occurring.

 What If My Employees Cannot Read English?